KrashKartMedia/WooCommerce-Custom-Shipping-Plugins/README.md

 One small, one medium and 2 jumbo sized items cost $29.85 in shipping alone.
 9.95 * 3 = 29.85

+This plugin is based off of the Shipping Method API provided by WooThemes Docs. (http://docs.woothemes.com/document/shipping-method-api/)

 Installation
 ===================================